 Symbols & Patterns

 The patterns one can find in traditional Andean weaving are almost limitless.
 There is a strong presence of old world symbols, which have been around for centuries.
 There are regional variations and preferences for patterns in certain communities, just as there are for colour and specific clothing items.
-As with dye, the patterns often come from nature, although in the case of pattern, this tie with nature is one of inspiration, rather than a direct sampling of the natural material.
+Similarly to the dye, the patterns are inspired by nature though they are not a direct sampling.

-Andean people live in harmony with nature and many of the imagery in their designs reflect nature.
+Andean people live in harmony with nature, and many of the images in their designs reflect this.
 Popular “edging” patterns include inti (sun), mayu (river) and straight and curving paths through the mountains.
 Series of flowers, stars and eyes are also common.
-Some designs a foreigner or outsider can clearly discern, but in other cases, they merely appear to be attractive geometric arrangements.
-More often than not the weaver will say a Quechua name that cannot be translated to Spanish easily, and then explain that it is an ancient design from their grandparents times.
+Some designs are clearly discernible by foreigners or outsiders, but in some cases, they merely appear to be attractive geometric arrangements.
+More often than not, the weaver will say a Quechua name that cannot easily be translated to Spanish, and then explain that it is an ancient design from their grandparent’s times.

 Traditional textile patterns honor Pachamama, Mother Earth, and express thankfulness for growth, regeneration and the idea of being related to the natural world.

-Other popular designs are those that reflect the daily life of the women in the mountains – llamas, dogs, ducks, and condors – plus significant historical events and characters in Andean folklore.
+Other popular designs are those that reflect the daily life of the women in the mountains- llamas, dogs, ducks, and condors- or significant historical events and characters in Andean folklore.

 So often the pictures can only be deciphered in conversation with the maker.
-And that is an experience which is waiting for you in the mountains of Peru.
 For this discussion, we will simply present examples of some of the different symbols and patterns that you are likely to find in traditional Andean weaving, and give the most common explanations for what they are.

 You’ll have to visit the weavers for their individual stories.

-Animals are very common symbols in traditional Andean weaving, and many of the weavers we have spoken to about them seem to take almost a girlish joy in making them.
-This is a joy that is reflected in the great care they have taken in the detail of their construction.
+Animals are very common symbols in traditional Andean weaving, and many of the weavers we have spoken to take great joy in making them.
+This is a joy that is reflected in the great care they take in the detail of construction.

 Dogs and llamas permeate the daily existence of mountain communities, yet they are not the only animals to appear in the textiles.